 Charging at home is the cheapest and most convenient way to charge.
 Your energy usage for charging will simply be added on to your home energy bill.
-(Unless, of course, you are a subscriber on elmo and chose to integrate home charging into your subscription payment!).
+Or, see below for more information about the elmo Home Charge option!

 Your electric car charges in the same way as any other battery powered domestic appliance.
 You just plug it into the mains and wait until the battery is charged!
 You can even use a regular 3-pin plug to do this…